firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/field-weakening-playbook.md

 2. **Enable FW Incrementally:** Increase `Field Weakening Current` in 5–10 A steps.
 Dual 84100 setups typically settle near 15–30 A per controller for 100 km/h GPS runs, while heavier 72 V builds may stretch toward 40–55 A once cooling and battery delivery are proven.[^7][^11][^12]
 3. **Pair with quicker ramps judiciously.** Dropping acceleration ramping to 0.05 s sharpens launches alongside FW, but only apply it if the chassis and rider can tolerate the snappier response without spinning tires.【F:knowledge/notes/input_part000_review.md†L654-L654】
 4. **Re-verify Current Limits:** After each change, check live logs for battery spikes above set limits and rerun detection if overshoot appears—the VESC Tool wizard reset resolved a 60 A ceiling breach on one build.[^8]
-5. **Test Regen:** Perform controlled braking drills to confirm bus voltage stays within component ratings; Spintend riders retain regen at 80–100 km/h with FW but still watch voltage sag for surprises.[^13]
+5. **Test Regen:** Perform controlled braking drills to confirm bus voltage stays within component ratings; Spintend riders retain regen at 80–100 km/h with FW but still watch bus voltage for surprises.[^13]
 6. **Fault Review:** After hard pulls, run the `faults` command and inspect absolute current headroom (200–250 A for 120–130 A phase tunes) to avoid ABS cut-outs at high duty cycle.[^14]
 7. **Duty Cycle Discipline:** Keep maximum duty near firmware defaults (~95 %); stretching toward 99–100 % has produced abrupt cut-outs above 70 km/h on FW-enabled builds.[^15]